ShivamXD6/Optimize-Windows/README.md

 - 🛡️ Disable Defender, Core Isolation and Smart Screen
 - 🔒 Disable Biometrics (Fingerprint and Face Unlock)
 - 📀 Set SysMain (SuperFetch/Prefetch) to Manual not required for many SSD Users
-- ⏫ Disable Delivery Optimization (to avoid corrupted updates being downloaded or sharing of bandwidth)

 ### 6. **📂 Shivaay's Folder Options**
 - Everything which have "*" are only available in Add More Features Script.
 Not available by default to make folder less cluttered.